 It's super important to take care of yourself, especially during these unpredictable times.
 If you have any special practices or routines you use to

 pamper yourself, or just make yourself feel good, now's the time to share that.
 You might even get some more inspiration from your coworkers.
-11 How Many People You're Quarantining With
+11 Meet The Family

-If you're like me, you have a huge family you're quarantining with (eight!).
-This could be a really fun fact to share with coworkers during a Zoom happy hour.
-Share who you're quarantining with, what it's been like, and how you've been handling it.
+If you're like me, you have a huge family you're living with, and this could be a really fun fact to share with coworkers during a Zoom happy hour.
+Share who you're living with right now, what you get up to in your downtime, and how you're handling collective remote working.

 12 Good Books You're Reading

-baking since quarantine began a year ago.
-If this includes you, it could be a fun icebreaker to talk about what you've been baking and what everyone else has been baking.
-If something sounds good, you can even ask for a recipe.
+baking over the last year.
+If this includes you, it could be a fun icebreaker to talk about what you've been baking and maybe even award each design points like The Great British Baking Show.
+Plus, if something sounds good, you can even ask for a recipe.
 16 Two Truths And A Lie

 Two Truths and a Lie is like the go-to for a lot of icebreakers, and talking through Zoom doesn't change that.
 This simple yet entertaining game will not only help you and everyone else to learn more about each other, but it'll also let you assess each other's ability to tell a lie.
 Plus, you'll be debating together in no time, making it an easy environment to relax in.